dbashford/MimosaSpriteExample/README.md

 3. `mimosa watch -s`
 4. Navigate to http://localhost:3000

-Executing `mimosa sprite` inside the project will regen the sprites.
+Executing `mimosa sprite` inside the project will regenerate the sprites.

+A sample config sits inside the project that would allow you to update the layout of the sprite.
+This is one example of some config that can be provided.
+For all of the config options, see the [node-sprite-generator](https://github.com/selaux/node-sprite-generator#options) page.

 ## Take aways
 1. Images in `images/sprite/common` are placed inside each sprite.
 In this case its the Mimosa website logo.